mckellwoodland/fid-med-eval/README.md

-# The Importance of Feature Extraction in the Fréchet Distance Calculation for Medical Imaging - Official Repository
+# Importance of Feature Extraction in the Calculation of Fréchet Distance Calculation for Medical Imaging - Official Repository

-TODOs
-- add preprocessing code
-- beautify preproccessing code
-- add paper to arXiv & add link to arXiv
-- add abstract and attractive figure
-- fork other repos used
-- add NIfTI code to StyleGAN2 forked repos
-- add statistical testing
+**Importance of Feature Extraction in the Calculation of Fréchet Distance Calculation for Medical Imaging**

+M. Woodland, M. Al Taie, J. Albuquerque Marques Silva, M. Eltaher, F. Mohn, A. Shieh, A. Castelo, S. Kundu, J.P.
+Yung, A.B.
+Patel, & K.K.
+Brock